Titanic: Collecting passengers

 At 11:30 am on Thursday 11 April, Titanic arrived at Cork Harbour on the south coast of Ireland.
 It was a partly cloudy but relatively warm day, with a brisk wind.
-Again, the dock facilities were not suitable for a ship of Titanic's size, and tenders were used to bring passengers aboard.
+Again, the dock facilities were not suitable for a ship of Titanic's size, and the tenders America and Ireland were used to bring passengers aboard.
 In all, 123 passengers boarded Titanic at Queenstown – three First Class, seven Second Class and 113 Third Class.
 In addition to the 24 cross-Channel passengers who had disembarked at Cherbourg, another seven passengers had booked an overnight passage from Southampton to Queenstown.
 Among the seven was Francis Browne, a Jesuit trainee who was a keen photographer and took many photographs aboard Titanic, including one of the last known photographs of the ship.
-The very last one was taken by another cross-channel passenger Kate Odell.
+The very last one was taken by another cross-channel passenger, Kate Odell.
 A decidedly unofficial departure was that of a crew member, stoker John Coffey, a Queenstown native who sneaked off the ship by hiding under mail bags being transported to shore.
-Titanic weighed anchor for the last time at 1:30 pm and departed on her westward journey across the Atlantic.
+Titanic weighed anchor for the last time at 1:30 pm and departed on the westward journey across the Atlantic.